chizzletaz/MilestoneProject4/README.md

 ---
 # Acknowledgements
-I want to give special thanks my mentor Antonio Rodriguez for  and guiding me through this project and helping me solve some of the challenges I faced.
+I want to give special thanks my mentor Antonio Rodriguez for helping and guiding me through this project.
+For patience when helping me solve some of the challenges I faced.
 I want to thank Tutor support at CI and my fellow Slack members for answering my questions.